Before You Arrive

 Prepare Your Devices

 Download the iPlanner mobile app by searching for “ASCO Symposia iPlanner” in the Apple or Google Play store, and opening the Gastrointestinal Cancers Symposium event.
 This app is a great way to navigate the meeting.
-While you’re at it, install other important apps: OpenTable for making dinner reservations, Twitter to stay connected to Symposium news, and ASCO iMeeting to download and listen to video presentations offline.
+While you’re at it, install other important apps: OpenTable for making dinner reservations and Twitter to stay connected to Symposium news.

 Download Meeting Materials Before You Arrive